ros-navigation/navigation2/nav2_route/README.md

 These can be primitive types (float, int, string, etc), vector types (e.g. a polygon or other vector of information), or even contain information nested under namespaces - whereas a metadata object may exist as a key's value within `metadata`.

 While GeoJSON is not YAML-based, the following YAML file is provided as a more human-readable example for illustration of the conventions above.
 Usable real graph file demos can be found in the `graphs/` directory.
+However, the `sample_graph.geojson` in the `graph/` directory exists to show the different API for options for operations, metadata, recursive metadata and vectors.

 ```
 example_graph.yaml